IanOtollo/ecdeavotmis/README.md

 npm run dev

-The app will be available at http://localhost:5173
+The app will be available at http://localhost:5173 //or the available localhost set by your local PC environment .
-.

 Deployment